ding-lab/hotspot3d/README.md

 Update
 ------

-To reinstall code (in some cases, may need --sudo):
+To reinstall code of the same version (in some cases, may need --sudo):

 	cpanm --reinstall HotSpot3D-#.tar.gz